Ning-better-and-better/for-my-fmq-little-baby/README.md

 # for-my-fmq-little-baby
-Hi Mengqi, please see the comments in the script carefully
+Hi Mengqi, please read the comments in the script carefully